xiaoshi22/drecco/games/GuessTheCardLeft/README.md

 - The number of cards should be in the range [3, 13].

+3. invalid ask and guess input

+- You can not both ask and guesss a card in the same turn.

+- You should either ask or guesss a card in the this turn.

+- The card number you ask should be in the range [1, num_of_cards]

+- The card number you guess should be in the range [1, num_of_cards]

+4. dishonest answer

+- You should answer the question honestly.

 #### erase_error

 erase error message on side bar